JoshuaPeddle/ChronoScheduler/README.md

 ### Example Project

-An example project is provided in the `TaskScheduler.Example` namespace, demonstrating how to schedule and execute tasks using the `TaskScheduler` class.
+An example project is provided in the `ChronoScheduler.Example` namespace, demonstrating how to schedule and execute tasks using the `ChronoScheduler` class.

 ### Extending the Scheduler